cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 * is smart at validation time by considering the union types in its analysis
 * is easy to re-use, extend and integrate in other contexts.

-AQL is a pure Java framework  : `org.eclipse.acceleo.query.jar` and is part of the Acceleo project.
+AQL is a pure Java library  : `org.eclipse.acceleo.query.jar` and is part of the Acceleo project.
 Here are its dependencies :

 <figure>
     <a href="{{ site.url }}/images/blog/aql-deps.png"><img src="{{ site.url }}/images/blog/aql-deps.png"></a>